mattrussell2/vscode-cpp-unit-test/README.md

 unit-test: unit_tests.h unit-test-driver.cpp
     $(CXX) unit-test-driver.cpp
 ```
-## Run 'code'
+## Save!
-Once the `unit_tests.h` and `Makefile` are both in your cwd, run the command ```code .```.
-This should open a new VSCode window, and things should work smoothly.
-Looking to fix this part up to be more intuitive - any suggestions are welcome!
+Make sure you've saved both files.

 ## Run Your Tests!
-You'll see in your ```unit_tests.h``` file the buttons to run you tests.
-If you'd like to make groupings so they don't all run, include a comment of the form:
+Navigate back to ```unit_tests.h```.
+You should see 'play' buttons next to each test declaration.

 ![image](./images/unit_test_img.png)

-Here is the output of running the tests!
+You can press each one to run the tests!

 ![image](./images/unit_test_output.png)

-You can run each test individually, or head to the 'test explorer panel, where there is a button to run all tests.
+You can also head to the 'test explorer panel, where there is an overview of all tests, and a button to run all tests together.

 ![image](./images/unit_test_testing_panel.png)

-Alternatively, you can create test groups with a comment above the first test in a group as follows:
+You can also create test groups with a comment above the first test in a group as follows:

 ```// TEST GROUP SOMENAME ```